 Follow the link at the bottom of this page to be taken to an online application form.
-After successful submission, you will receive an email with the details of your application.
-If you don't receive an email it is likely that somthing has gone wrong.
-Please contact Greggs Foundation on 0191 2127626 and we can help you.
+After successful submission, you will receive an automatic email with the details of your application.
+If you don't receive an email it is likely that something has gone wrong.
+You may want to check your junk or spam folder before contacting us.
+If you do require our assistance however, please contact the Greggs Foundation on 0191 2127626 and we can help you.

-To make any significant changes to the application after submission, please email firstname.lastname@example.org You can expect a decision within 8 weeks of the deadline date.
+You can expect a decision within 10 weeks of the closing date.
 Greggs Foundation is highly over-subscribed and reserves the right to close the application window if we've received more good quality applications than we are able to fund.
 We will notify you here if we are unable to accept applications.

 We are working with SEMBLE to establish an online network dedicated to all the winners of the Greggs Foundation Grant.
 SEMBLE is the UK's most active network connecting and resourcing community projects.
 The main aim of the Greggs Foundation "cluster" network is to connect all the Greggs winning projects on an online platform, where they can easily share updates of their projects progress and connect with similar projects.
 All organisations who are awarded a grant are expected to join this network.